Monitor ingestion data

 Supported in:

-This guide is for a Security Engineer who wants to monitor data ingestion health and troubleshoot issues within Google Security Operations.
-It explains how to use the Health Hub dashboard and configure Cloud Monitoring alerts to track the status of data sources and parsers.
-By following this monitoring workflow, engineers can quickly identify, diagnose, and remediate data pipeline problems, distinguishing between user-fixable (actionable) and support-required (non-actionable) issues.
-Successful completion ensures reliable data flow, which is crucial for effective security operations and analysis.
+This guide is for security engineers who want to monitor data ingestion health and troubleshoot issues within Google Security Operations.
+It explains how to use the Health Hub dashboard, configure Cloud Monitoring alerts to track the status of data sources and parsers, and use silent-host monitoring (SHM) to detect potential collector stoppages.

 Common use cases

-This section covers common use cases.
+This section covers common use cases for ingestion monitoring.

 Proactive health check